 - Your toilet seat should be about 18” high and include grab bars on both sides of the toilet

 - The path to your toilet should be at least 36” wide

 - Sink faucets should be single-lever and easy to operate with one hand (or hands-free); be sure to include a pull out spray head as well

 - Add legroom under your vanity counters and sinks for wheelchair accessibility; also, you need plenty of clearance in front of your sink for accessibility

 - Your towel bars should be accessible from a wheelchair and should be installed no more than 36” above the floor

 NEXT STEPS …

-If you are anything like the members inside my Building Your Foundation Home Build Prep Program, designing your future home for ageing in place is a must-have when it comes to safety and functionality.
+If you are anything like the clients inside my private group coaching program, ‘Before You Build’, designing your future home for ageing in place is a must-have when it comes to safety and functionality.

-Like I said above, the lists in this blog post don’t include every single feature, but there is certainly enough ideas to get you thinking about how to create the safest, most functional, and most comfortable environment for your family now as well as in the future as your health needs change.
+As I said above, the lists in this blog post don’t include every single feature, but there are certainly enough ideas to get you thinking about how to create the safest, most functional, and most comfortable environment for your family now as well as in the future as your health needs change.